 - Turning the SST news creation process in a new direction to create company-focused coverage around its announcements

-We first had to determine how to take SST’s existing but unused content and deploy it in a new way.
+As part of our content development services, we first had to determine how to take SST’s existing but unused content and deploy it in a new way.
 We also had to think strategically to shift the story focus from the sale to what SST was able to accomplish in communities after the installation of the technology.
-This was a complete 180-degree shift from how SST had handled its communications approach and required the company to think about communications and media relations in a new way.
+This was a complete 180-degree shift from how SST had handled its communications approach and required the company to think about public relations and traditional media relations in a new way.

-Our team developed and instituted the following key shifts to the SST communications process:
+Our team developed and instituted the following key shifts to the SST public relations and integrated communications process:

 - Vocalize Vision:

 We reshaped the SST storyline around the CEO’s vision of improving communities by first generating awareness around the correlations between gun violence and public health issues, such as “Urban PTSD.”
 This thought leadership approach established the CEO as the face of the issue, framed the unseen ramifications of gun violence and its consequences and illustrated that the solution comes from a combination of technology, data and people.

 - Report Outcomes:

 We worked with SST to visualize, create and launch the National Gunfire Index, a quarterly report that sheds light on the often shocking nature and volume of illegal gun activity in America.
 We then used these reports to drive the national dialogue on gunshot violence.
 This was a key element in giving SST its voice back within the media process and establishing regular, proactive interaction with the national and mainstream media.